 Dual Enrollment: Danville Community College may enter a contractual agreement with high schools in the service region and offer college-level courses through the high school.
 In accordance with the Virginia Community College System statewide agreement on dual enrollment, students enrolled in these courses may earn both high school and college credit.
-Dual enrollment is restricted to high school juniors and seniors.
-All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all other college admission criteria.
-Because enrolling freshman and sophomore students is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a caseby-case basis, and formal approval by the College
+Dual enrollment is restricted to high school juniors and seniors and home school students studying at the high school junior or senior levels.
+All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all college admission criteria.
+Home school students must provide a copy of a home school agreement approved by the school division or a letter from the local home school board or a copy of the letter filed by the parent/legal guardian declaring home school for religious exemption.
+Documentation of parental permission is required for all dual enrollment students.
+Because enrolling freshman and sophomore students is considered exceptional, the college ready status of each prospective freshman and sophomore students will be treated on a case-bycase basis.
+Formal approval by the college president is required.